alfa-jpn/rails_rank/README.md

 For example

-when there are the next data.
+when there are the next hourly data.

-HOURLY DATA

 |value|score|
 |:----:|---:|